CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Methodology

-A common component of existing algorithms is the use of a network to approximate the action-value function\footnote{In some algorithms, the state- instead of the action-value functions are learned.
-However, this does not affect the implementation and conclusion of our method, as will be seen in \cref{subsec:cae}.} $Q$ under a specific policy as \autoref{eq:q_fun}, where $\phi(\cdot, \cdot|\boldsymbol{W})$ is the embedding layers, $\boldsymbol{\theta}$ and $\boldsymbol{W}$ are trainable parameters of the network.
+Many algorithms have been developed to learn the optimal policy $\pi^{*}$ for the agent to select and execute actions at each time step $h$ in the episode, thus ultimately maximizing the cumulative return $\sum_{h=1}^{H} \gamma^{h-1} r_{h}$.
+Notable algorithms include DQN~\citep{DQN}, PPO~\citep{PPO}, SAC~\citep{SAC}, TD3~\citep{TD3}, IMPALA~\citep{IMPALA}, DSAC~\citep{DSAC, DSAC-T}, and others.
+A common component of these algorithms is a neural network that parameterizes the action-value function\footnote{In some algorithms, the state-value function is learned instead of the action-value function.
+However, this does not affect the implementation and conclusion of our method, as will be seen in Subsection~\ref{subsec:cae}.} $Q(\cdot, \cdot)$ under a specific policy as Equation~\ref{eq:q_fun}, where $\phi(\cdot, \cdot|\boldsymbol{W})$ is the embedding layers, $\boldsymbol{\theta}$ and $\boldsymbol{W}$ are trainable parameters of the network.